 Neve Kelley

-Talk Show Production AssistantNeve Kelley was a 2025 summer intern with IPR's talk show team and a senior at Oberlin College studying English, environmental studies and education.
+Talk Show Production AssistantNeve Kelley is IPR's talk show production assistant.
+She recently graduated from Oberlin College, where she studied English, environmental studies, writing and communication.
 She is originally from Peoria, Illinois.
+She uses her passion for community-centered storytelling to showcase the people, culture and arts that shape Iowa.
 Some of her favorite things to do in Iowa include going to shows at Codfish Hollow and the Englert, visiting different coffee shops and taking yoga classes.

 -